shanepeckham/CADLab_Loyalty/README.md

 * In the top tree folder structure click Site --> WWWRoot --> lib -- and click the pencil next to the contacts.json file.
 * Change the email for the contact you want to change
 * Click Save
-* Restart your server.
+* Restart your API App.
 This can be done from the Restart button on the overview blade

 ## 3. Now we will import the Contact List API into the API Management solution